transientskp/tkp/documentation/developers/tkp/classification/fromtrap.rst

 By default, the classification recipe takes its classification (a simple decision tree) from the :ref:`classification module
-<tkpapi:classification-manual-classification>`.
+<classification-manual-classification>`.
 To create your own
 decision tree, you have to create a simple Python file named :file:`classification.py` in the default TKP configuration directory (:file:`$HOME/.transientskp/`).